-At the southern end of Palo Alto lies a townhome complex with lots of history as well as a strong sense of community.
+At the southern end of Palo Alto lies a townhome complex with all the ingredients for an active neighborhood: history, friendship and a strong sense of community.

 San Alma (named for the intersection of San Antonio Avenue and Alma Street) consists of 26 townhomes and eight below-market-rate condominiums, built around a 40-foot-tall American elm in 1974.
 In 2000, the by-then 60-foot tree was named Heritage Tree No. 6, noted for its historical significance as being on the site of the Don Secundo Robles adobe, dating back to 1840.

 But it isn't the stately elm that pulls this community together.